edbennett/python-testing-ci/_episodes/06-continuous-integration.md

 ~~~
 {: .language-yaml}

 This is a decent chunk of content, so let's break it down.
 At the highest level, there are three items: `name`, `on`, and `jobs`. `name` defines a name for the action, so if you have many actions you can identify which one has done what. `on` identifies when this action should run.
-In this case we run the action whenever there is a push to the default branch (usually `master` or `main`), or a pull request to it.
+In this case we run the action whenever there is a push to the `main` branch, or a pull request to it.
 Finally, we define one job, which is to build (and run) the software).

 The `build` job then defines what it needs: to run on the most recent version of Ubuntu, and to test three Python versions, each of which will run entirely separately.
 Then it lists the steps that it will perform: first it checks out the repository, then sets up the version of Python selected for this run, then install any dependencies necessary for the software to run, and finally run `pytest`.